An important note about part conditions

 The photos and description are important

 We use the NRA Modern Gun Condition Standards Grading System.
-When applicable, one of the following grades will be assigned to booth rifles and parts sold on this site:
+When applicable, one of the following grades will be assigned to rifles and parts sold on this site:

 • PERFECT: In New condition in every respect.
-(Many collectors & dealers use "As New" to describe this condition).

 • VERY GOOD: In perfect working condition, no appreciable wear on working surfaces, no corrosion or pitting, only minor surface dents or scratches.